GraphBLAS/SuiteSparseSessions/Session8/README.md

 - Compiles kernel at runtime for specific case
 - Requires operator definition string
 - Returns `GrB_NO_VALUE` if can't compile
+- Fast as Factory kernels once the JIT is compiled

 **Tier 3: Generic execution** (slowest) [01:54:00]
 "I have a function pointer.
 I typecast a billion times on each scalar and apply the operator a billion times.
 It's crazy slow."